Back to: SQL Server Tutorial For Beginners and Professionals

 DBCC Traceon(1222, -1)

 Then open 2 instances of SQL Server Management Studio.
 From the first instance execute the spTransaction1 stored procedure and from the second instance execute the spTransaction2 stored procedure.
+After a few seconds, you will notice that one of the transactions completes its execution successfully while the other one is chosen as the deadlock victim and rollback.

 The information about this deadlock now should have been logged in SQL Server Error Log.
 To read the error log you need to use the sp_readerrorlog system stored procedure as shown below.